Cheddar Jalapeño Biscuits

 • Add flour, salt, baking powder, baking soda and sugar to a large bowl.
 Stir to combine well.

 • Cut chilled butter into small cubes and add to the dry ingredients.
-Use your fingers (or a pastry cutter/blender) to work the butter into the dry ingredients until the butter is pea sized.
+Use your fingers (or a pastry cutter or fork) to work the butter into the dry ingredients until the butter is pea sized.
 It's okay if some larger chunks remain.

 • Add the jalapeno pepper and cheese.
 Toss to make sure everything is well combined.